Debzou/cozy-tutorial/README.md

 #### authenticate

-if you want to identify yourself, it is preferable to use request-promise.
 An example is given on my github: https://github.com/Debzou/cozy-konnector-750g/blob/master/src/index.js

+if you want to identify yourself, it is preferable to use the request-promise.
 ```js
 async function authenticate(fields) {
   const authRequest = {